 Once you sign up, we'll send you an audition time and a Zoom link.
 Before the audition time, please send us recordings of the following (to firstname.lastname@example.org):

 • ~5 minutes of solo music (you can use a past recording!)

 • Orchestral excerpts for your instrument (provided below)

-• We'd like to get to know you, so be ready to talk a little bit about yourself!
+During the audition, we'll listen to your piece, and get to know you over the call - so be prepared to talk a bit about yourself!

 Note: if you have WiFi issues, or do not currently have your instrument with you, but would like to audition - please reach out to us!
 We would be happy to make accommodations for you.